freshollie/DisplayDriver/readme.md

 other modules other than built in modules to work.

-The best way to understand how to program with display driver is to look at the syntax I have used with the example games: Tetris, Pong Pacman, and Snake, all of which function far better than I ever expected them to.
+The best way to understand how to program with display driver is to look at the syntax I have used with the example games: Tetris, Pong, Pacman, and Snake, all of which function far better than I ever expected them to.

 The main concept of programming in Display Driver is Ticks, Display Driver